 *Attachment #1 - Research Project Summary (maximum 2 pages) (see format above)

-A completed Common CV must be created (and/or updated) in the Canadian Common CV system as part of the NBHRF Summer Studentship application process.
+A completed Canadian Common CV must be created (and/or updated) in the Canadian Common CV system as part of the NBHRF Summer Studentship application process.
 Using the CV Funding option, select Funding Source NBHRF, and then select CV Type NBHRF Template.
 Both the applicant (e.g. supervisor(s) - if more than one supervisor, all of them) and the STUDENT will have to upload their CCV as a document through the "“Choose Files” button on the application.
+Upload under the section " CCV"

 Please note that a “Draft” CCV will not be accepted as part of your application.
 Please ensure that you up-load the correct version of your CCV in your NBHRF application.

-Attachment #4 - Signatures Scanned completed signature page
+Attachment #4 - Signatures Scanned completed singed signature page.
+Upload under the Application Details Attachments.

 Applicant (Principal Investigator)